Overk1lls/authorization/README.md

 ### `npm install`

-Installs the required dependencies to worth with.\
+Installs the required dependencies to work with the application.\
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 The page will reload if you make edits.\